left-curve/left-curve/quint/proofs.md

 }
 ```

 Since Quint's pattern matching is not as strong as Rust's we had to figure a way around it.
-First we will append `0` to the `key_prefix` and then try to see if in the `prefixes_list`, the next element will have the same `key_prefix`.
+First we will append `0` to the `key_prefix` and then try to see if, in the `prefixes_list`, the next element will have the same `key_prefix`.

 ```bluespec "ics23_prove_existence_2" +=
 match node {